 In addition to teaching finance at the Leeds School of Business, Bhagat is also connected to the start-up community in Colorado and is the founding director of TiE-Rockies (The Indus Entrepreneurs)—a professional group for technology entrepreneurs.

-His work “The Promise and Perils of Corporate Governance Indices,” was recently selected as one of the “Best Corporate and Securities Articles of 2009” by the Vanderbilt Law School publication Corporate Practice Commentator.
-The European Corporate Governance Institute also awarded the article the De Brauw Blackstone Westbroek Law Prize for best paper in a law series.
+His work “The Promise and Perils of Corporate Governance Indices,” was recently selected as one of the “Best Corporate and Securities Articles” by the Vanderbilt Law School publication Corporate Practice Commentator.
+The European Corporate Governance Institute also awarded the article the De Brauw Blackstone Westbroek Law Prize for best paper.